sensu/sensu-email-handler/README.md

 </html>
 ```

 Note that this uses tokens to populate the values provided by the event.
+More information on template syntax and format can be found in [the documentation][6]

 Also note that line breaks in your template and any text surfaced by token substitution are replaced with the HTML &lt;br&gt; tag.